postcss/postcss/docs/api.md

 ### `node.remove()`

-Removes the node from its parent, and cleans the `parent` property in the node and its children.
+Removes the node from its parent and cleans the `parent` properties from the node and its children.

 ```js
 if ( decl.prop.match(/^-webkit-/) ) {